tonylambiris/kolide/README.md

   * `make up` will run docker-compose and bootstrap the deps
   * `make down` will spin down and remove all deps

+## Certs/Openssl

+  `make certs-remote cn=kolide.io`

+  This will drop a kolide.crt and kolide.key into ./tmp and copy them to /tmp

 ## Running Kolide